 Choosing the Right Zipper

 So many projects, from boat covers to pillows and everything in between, use zippers.
-When it comes time to select a zipper for those projects, however, all of the options and variations of zippers can be overwhelming.
-If your zipper chain is intact, but you just need a new zipper slider, read our blog, "Choosing a Replacement Zipper Slider" (#300081XHT).
-To help you select the right zipper size and type for your next project, we've written this very helpful blog that explains everything you need to know about zipper selection.
-Coil, molded tooth or metal, continuous or finished, locking or non-locking — don't worry, we explain it all.
+When it comes time to select a zipper for those projects, however, all the options and variations can be overwhelming.
+This helpful blog will explain everything you need to know about zipper selection.
+Coil, molded tooth or metal, continuous or finished, locking or non-locking, single or double pull … don't worry, we explain it all!

 Let’s start off with zipper sizes.
-Zippers are sized with a number designation (e.g. #5, #10).
-These numbers are based on the approximate width of the zipper teeth in millimeters when the zipper is closed.
-So a #5 zipper’s teeth measure approximately 5mm across, a #10 zipper’s teeth measure approximately 10mm across, and so on.
-For exact measurements, look under the Specifications tab on each zipper's product page.
-This makes it easy to select a size because the bigger the size, the larger the zipper teeth will be.
+Zippers are sized with a number designation (e.g., #5, #10).
+These numbers are based on the approximate width of the closed zipper teeth in millimeters.
+So, a #5 zipper’s teeth measure approximately 5mm across, a #10 zipper’s teeth measure approximately 10mm across, and so on.
+(For exact measurements, look under the Specifications tab on each zipper's product page.)
+The bigger the number, the larger the zipper teeth will be and vice versa.

 Sailrite® stocks zippers in the following sizes: